 How to restore deleted files on Mac (Trash Not Emptied)

 Files deleted on Mac's internal hard disk usually will be moved to Trash Bin, the macOS version of Windows Recycle Bin.
 The Trash folder will store these deleted files temporarily until they are emptied or removed after 30 days.

-If you have missing files you want to restore, Mac Trash should be the first place to check to recover files.
+If you want to restore deleted files or desktop files that are disappeared on Mac, Mac Trash should be the first place to check to recover files.
 Files found in the Trash folder can be easily recovered by following the simple steps below:

 Mac operating system will create a hidden .Trashes folder for each external device connected to it while deleting a file.
 If your files were stored on a USB flash drive, memory card, or external hard drive, you can check their Trash cans for deleted files but will need to make these hidden locations visible first.

 How to enable hidden files in macOS Sierra or later?